nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 * ~Create a recursive method to find get the number of zombies to spawn~
 * ~Move the canShoot() method and stamina variables to the player class~
 * ~Start adding audio to the game~
-* Add a reload mechanism to the player class.
+* ~Add a reload mechanism to the player class.~
+* Adjust location of where bullets spawn according to where the player's gun is.
+* Adjust spawning of zombies so hey spaw gradually.

 ### Concerns
 * Make sure that when a lot of zombies spawn, they don't spawn on top of each other.
 They spawn in "mini-waves".